FerAiwa/tururu-backend/README.md

 ### Things I would like to improve in upcoming months:
 * Learn REDDIS basics and use it to store the socket connections, instead MongoDB.
 * Learn and implement refresh token.
+* Implement events for week end, project accomplish.
+* Implement events for user and team rewards based on weekly activity.